hasan41/MachineLearningProject/README.md

 # Machine Learning Final Report
 Machine Learning (CS4641) - Georgia Institute of Technology Project consist of 5 collaborative students

-With all the technological advancements today, we see the language barriers between all kinds of people being continuously diminished.
-However, we want to specifically dedicate this project to contribute to the improvement of the means of communication of the American Deaf community.
-The American Sign Language (ASL) is a language expressed by the hands and face.
-This language is used to communicate with and between hearing impaired individuals.

 # 1. Introduction :